 Emerald Beach to Port Macquarie – 2 hours

 A paradise of natural attractions and outdoor adventures, Port Macquarie is only 2 hours from Emerald Beach.
-Stay at one of our two parks within the area (Leisure Tourist Park & Holiday Unit or Melaleuca Caravan Park).
-The parks offer affordable accommodation and are located conveniently close to where all the action happens.
 Port Macquarie is your opportunity to do activities that your friends may not have.
 We highly recommend visiting the Koala Hospital where you can feed our native animal for free at 3pm daily.
 For more up close and personal animal experiences visit the Billabong Zoo with lion clubs and cheetahs and say G’day to Shrek the 4.6 metre monster croc.
 River Boat Eco Tours, Timber Town Theme Park and the Maritime Museum are also popular tourist attractions.
 You can’t leave Port Macquarie without trying the Camel Safaris on Lighthouse beach, a unique experience allowing you to hop aboard these memorable animals and stroll along while the waves crash beside you.
-After busy days exploring sit back and enjoy a seaside lunch and stroll along the colourfully painted breakwater or put your feet up and enjoy the serenity of both parks.
+After busy days exploring sit back and enjoy a seaside lunch and stroll along the colourfully painted breakwater or put your feet up and enjoy the serenity.

 Port Macquarie to Port Stephens – 2.5 hours

 Your final destination is nothing short of amazing, with 26 pristine beaches, a crystal blue bay and lushes national parklands, Port Stephens is the idyllic location to end your holiday.
-Just two and a half hours from Port Macquarie come and stay at either Ingenia Holiday One Mile Beach or Middle Rock Holiday Resort for a perfect stop before you head back home.
-Both parks offer outstanding facilities and prime location so you can’t go wrong with either choice.
+Just two and a half hours from Port Macquarie come and stay at Middle Rock Holiday Resort for a perfect stop before you head back home.
+The park offers outstanding facilities in a prime location.
 Port Stephens is quite famous for its dining scene so ensure you have a night off cooking and try some of the locally sourced produce along with quality wines and craft beer this region offers.
 If you are a seafood lover be sure to try the freshest of oysters at Holberts Oyster Farm, a real treat!
 Once again there is no shortage of fun to be had in the water but how about enjoy some fun that is offered land.
 Quad-biking is a hot tourist attraction however if that is too adventurous for you try horse riding through the region’s parklands spread across the scenic shorelines.
 The wide stretch of golden beaches is unforgettable so breath in that salty air before its time to get going.